 Discovering Members by TCP

 If multicast is not the preferred way of discovery for your environment, then you can configure Hazelcast to be a full TCP/IP cluster.
 When you configure Hazelcast to discover members by TCP/IP, you must list all or a subset of the members' host names and/or IP addresses as cluster members.
-You do not have to list all these cluster members, but at least one of the listed members has to be active in the cluster when a new member joins.
+You do not have to list all of these cluster members, but at least one of the listed members has to be active in the cluster when a new member joins.

 To configure your Hazelcast to be a full TCP/IP cluster, set the following configuration elements.
 See the tcp-ip element section for the full descriptions of the TCP/IP discovery configuration elements.